Savory Summer Shrimp Zoodle Bowls Flavorful and Fresh

 If you like a bit of heat, add crushed red pepper flakes.
 This ingredient is optional but fun for spice lovers.

 With these ingredients, your summer shrimp zoodle bowls will be vibrant and tasty.
-Check out the Full Recipe for detailed steps and tips.

 What fresh produce should I include?